Side Trips

-Side Trips is the 1967 debut studio album by American band Kaleidoscope.
-It was released in June 1967, on Epic Records BN 26304, and re-released on vinyl by Sundazed Records (2007).
+Side Trips is the debut studio album by American band Kaleidoscope.
+It was released in May 1967, on Epic Records BN 26304, and re-released on vinyl by Sundazed Music (2007).
 The album has a raw, non-limited instrumental mentality, for each member played many instruments; for example, David Lindley played guitar, banjo, fiddle, and mandolin, and Solomon Feldthouse played saz, bouzouki, dobro, vina, oud, doumbek, dulcimer, fiddle, guitar, and vocals.

 Background

-After forming in 1966, the group known then as The Kaleidoscope, won a recording contract with Epic Records.
-They first recorded a single "Please" backed by a non-album track "Elevator Man", that was released in December 1966.
-The album Side Trips was released in June 1967, and an additional single was released with album cut "Why Try" backed by non-album track "Little Orphan Nannie".
-The album combined rock & roll with roots and world music, and contained several traditional songs including Charlie Poole's "Hesitation Blues" and Cab Calloway's signature song "Minnie the Moocher".
-Among other cuts, bassist Chris Darrow contributed a couple of trippy songs, "If the Night" and "Keep Your Mind Open", while Solomon Feldthouse contributed an Eastern influenced "Egyptian Gardens".
-Soon after the release, they re-named themselves as simply Kaleidoscope.
+After forming in 1966, the group known then as The Kaleidoscope won a recording contract with Epic Records.
+Their first single "Please", backed by the non-album track "Elevator Man", was released in December 1966.
+The album Side Trips was released in May, followed in August by the album cut "Why Try" backed by non-album track "Little Orphan Nannie".
+The album combined rock & roll with roots and world music along with several traditional songs including Charlie Poole's "Hesitation Blues" and Cab Calloway's signature song "Minnie the Moocher".
+Bassist Chris Darrow contributed a couple of psychedelic numbers, "If the Night" and "Keep Your Mind Open", while Solomon Feldthouse penned the Middle Eastern influenced "Egyptian Gardens".
+Soon after the release, they renamed themselves as simply Kaleidoscope.

+Music

+BrooklynVegan described the sound as "rock and roll and standards mixed with world music."
+Some of the melodies have been described as sounding Eastern.
+The album incorporates unorthodox instruments such as bouzouki.
+The song "Please" has been described as "Byrdsian light country folk," with some sections also drawing comparisons to The Velvet Underground's "Sunday Morning."

-Reception
+Reception and legacy

 Allmusic's retrospective review praised nearly all of the individual songs and called the album "arguably the most diverse effort of 1967", but concluded that enthusiasts and collectors would be better off getting the more comprehensive Pulsating Dreams anthology, which includes the entirety of Side Trips.

+BrooklynVegan said: "It is a record that sounds like nothing else from this period and even today still delights in its melting pot of sounds."